 A growing number of agencies serving as field sites require students to undergo a criminal background check, fingerprinting, a child welfare check, immunizations, as well as other additional requirements.
 Students desiring to complete placement in these organizations must comply with agency requirements for special screening.
 Although most agencies cover all or at least some portion of the costs for these special requirements, students will be expected to obtain all required screenings at their own expense if not covered by the agency.
-All students must follow the agency's guidelines on Universal Precautions.

-It is the responsibility of the student to be forthcoming regarding any issues that may affect his or her ability to perform effectively with clients or with other related field assignments.
+It is the responsibility of the student to be forthcoming regarding any issues (criminal or otherwise) that may affect his or her ability to perform effectively with clients or with other related field assignments.

 Having a criminal history including, but not limited to: a misdemeanor or felony related to alcohol/drugs (PI, DUI), threats/assault/restraining orders, destruction of property/theft (including shoplifting or bad checks), domestic violence or child abuse/neglect charges does not necessarily mean you will be rejected for a field placement.
-However, if a student does not disclose his/her criminal background on the application, and later a criminal history is discovered, this will be grounds for dismissal from the program.
+However, if a student does not disclose her/his criminal background on the application, and later a criminal history is discovered, this will be grounds for dismissal from the program.